How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 - The same thing applies to the selection of a roommate.
 Do not hesitate to ask a lot of questions and compare your lifestyles.
 What is their opinion on pets or smoking?
 Are they a night owl or an early bird?
 Will they invite guests?

-- This is one of the commonly overlooked renting tips: while inspecting your potential apartment, do not be afraid to ask questions and check if something is working or not.
+- This is one of the most commonly overlooked renting tips: while inspecting your potential apartment, do not be afraid to ask questions and check if something is working or not.
 Ask, if utilities are included in the rent, how the rent is paid, what to do if something is broken, etc.

 - Review your lease very carefully before signing it.